 We shouldn’t use results to judge our decisions.
 Luck plays too big of a role.
 Instead, we should focus on what we can control.
 We should focus on our decision-making process.

 To tell you why, I’m going to tell you about a book I read about decision making: Thinking in Bets by Annie Duke.
 Her premise is that great thinkers are gamblers.
 How did she come to this conclusion?
-She is a former poker player, so she has some perspective on this topic!
+She is a former poker and satta king 786 player, so she has some perspective on this topic!

 Ok, back to great thinkers being gamblers.
 What makes them good decision makers?
-They constantly make bets and use probabilities.
+They constantly make bets and use probabilities when playing at a live casino singapore.
 Tough choices require prospective thinking, because it makes us consider the future.
 Marriage, voting, investing, parenting, jobs—all the important decisions in life force us to think about how things will unfold.

 The problem?
 The future isn’t certain.
 In ten years, the world will look much different than any of us can imagine.
 So, how do we make good choices when we’re not sure how things will play out?